Formal Methods for An Iterated Volunteer's Dilemma: Experiments and Results

 \section{Experiments and Results}

-The size of the state space is generally represented by $|S| = n^{|A|}$ for static games.
-The winning conditions here are dynamically dependent on the state of the game at a given time-step, There are more possible joint policies that result in WIN/SAT as the game progresses and resources are procured via reward feedback, and, as such, the state space grows exponentially over time.
-E.g., in this first round of a game, assuming $r_{init} = 1$, there are only $^{}nC_{r_{needed}}$ transitions that induce a `perfect' WIN, where no decay is met via over-donation. $|S|$ increases as $c_i$ $\xrightarrow{}$ $r_{max}$.
-With a parameter set of $\{kmax = 4, r_{init} = 100, r_{needed} = 200, n = 3\}$ the size of $|S|$ grows according to $|S| = 1.6978 e^{3.0479k}$.
-We'll constrain $k_{max}$ to be $\leq 4$, as extrapolating this to 5 and 6 rounds leads to respectively $\approx 7mm$ and $\approx 148mm$ possible states.
+For static games, state space size follows $|S| = n^{|A|}$.
+However, our dynamic winning conditions depend on current game state, expanding possible joint policies leading to WIN/SAT conditions as resources accumulate through reward feedback.
+Consequently, state space grows exponentially over time.
+In the first round with $r_{init} = 1$, only $\binom{n}{r_{needed}}$ transitions yield perfect WIN conditions without over-donation decay.
+As $c_i \rightarrow r_{max}$, $|S|$ increases according to $|S| = 1.6978 e^{3.0479k}$ for parameters $\{k_{max} = 4, r_{init} = 100, r_{needed} = 200, n = 3\}$.
+We constrain $k_{max} \leq 4$ since extending to 5 and 6 rounds yields approximately 7 million and 148 million states, respectively.